carbon-language/carbon-lang/docs/design/generics/appendix-interface-param-impl.md

 It appears we need to require all implementations of interface `I(...)` for type `A(...)` to live in the same library as either the definition of `I`, `A`, or a parameter of `A`.
-Being in the same library as a parameter of `I` is insufficient, unless it can't be deduced.
+Being in the same library as an argument to `I` is insufficient, unless it can't be deduced.